Is Non-Neutrality Profitable for the Stakeholders of the Internet Market?: Introduction

 \subsection{Organization of the Paper}

-The rest of the paper is organized as follows.
-First, in Section~\ref{section:model}, we present the model.
-Then, we find the SPNE(s) strategies in Section \ref{section:theory}.
-In Section \ref{section:proofsBenchamrk}, we present the results for the benchmark case, i.e. both ISPs neutral.
-In Section~\ref{section:discussion}, we summarize and discuss about the key results of the paper.
-We provide numerical examples in Section~\ref{section:numericalresults}.
-Finally, we comment on some of the assumptions of the model and their generalizations in Section~\ref{section:implicationAssum}.
-All proofs are presented in the Appendices.
+In Section~\ref{section:model}, we present the model.
+In Sections \ref{section:theory}, we find the SPNE strategies, and provide insights from the key analytical results.
+In Section \ref{section:proofsBenchamrk}, we present the results for a benchmark case, in which both ISPs are neutral.
+In Section~\ref{section:numericalresults}, we present numerical results.
+In Section~\ref{section:implicationAssum}, we comment on the assumptions and their generalizations and present directions for future research.
+Theorems have been proven in the appendices.